On the failure of Gorensteinness at weight 1 Eisenstein points of the eigencurve: Local structure of the eigencurve at

-\begin{rem} When $\phi$ is quadratic, formula \eqref{eq:xi} has a particularly simple shape, and $\cF$ admits a familiar description as a CM Hida family interpolating theta series, which has the following important arithmetic bearing.
-Given an elliptic curve $E$ such that $L(E, \phi, 1)=0$, Bertolini and Darmon announced the proof of a conjecture of Perrin-Riou relating the position of the Kato class $K_E(\phi,\mathbbm{1})$ in the $\phi$-isotypic component of the Mordell-Weil group of $E$ to a global point.
-Their work exploits the connection between the class $K_E(\phi,\mathbbm{1})$ and the generalised Kato class attached to $\phi$ seen as a genus character of its fixed imaginary quadratic field.
-The precise relation is a Siegel-Weil formula for generalised Kato classes mimicking the first order $\varLambda$-adic Siegel-Weil formula relating $\cE_{\mathbbm{1}, \phi}$, $\cE_{\phi, \mathbbm{1}}$ and $\cF$ in \eqref{eq:xi} which for $\phi$ quadratic is simply given by $2a_\ell(\cF)\equiv a_\ell(\cE_{\mathbbm{1}, \phi})+a_\ell(\cE_{\phi, \mathbbm{1}})\pmod{X^2}$.
-It is conceivable that similar techniques exploiting the existence of a unique cuspidal family specialising to a weight $1$ Eisenstein series could yield some insight beyond the quadratic case.
-Using an algorithm based on methods of \cite{Lauder}, A.~Lauder identified the linear relation \eqref{eq:xi} for $\phi$ an odd sextic character of conductor $21$, and $p=13$ for which $\phi(13)=1$, which were used in \cite[\S7.2]{DLR1} to provide a numerical evidence for elliptic Stark points over cyclotomic fields. \end{rem}
+for all primes $\ell\nmid Np$.
+This particular setting is a fruitful ground for arithmetic applications such as the proof by Bertolini, Darmon and Venerucci \cite{BeDaVe} of a conjecture of Perrin-Riou relating the position of the Kato class in the $\phi$-isotypic component of the Mordell-Weil group of an elliptic curve $E$ satisfying $L(E, \phi, 1)=0$ to a global point.
+Their work exploits the connection between that class and the generalised Kato class attached to $\phi$ seen as a genus character of its fixed imaginary quadratic field, for which they prove a formula mirroring the above relation. \end{rem}

+\begin{rem} Using an algorithm based on methods of \cite{lauder}, A.~Lauder identified the linear relation \eqref{eq:xi} for $\phi$ an odd sextic character of conductor $21$, and $p=13$ for which $\phi(13)=1$, which were used in \cite[\S7.2]{DLR1} to provide a numerical evidence for elliptic Stark points over cyclotomic fields. \end{rem}

+As a corollary of Theorem~\ref{prod-fibr} we investigate some ring theoretic properties of the completed strict local ring $\cT$ of $\cC$ at $f$.
+Examples of non-Gorenstein Hecke algebras abound in positive characteristic (see for example \cite{wang-wake}), but seem to be less common in characteristic zero.